Recite me link

 Many mums find some support with breastfeeding helpful.
 This can be at any time, from pregnancy and getting started, to your child’s final breastfeeds.
 You can get breastfeeding support in the following ways, depending on what suits you.

-Kent and Medway have recently launched the brand new BesideYou website, which is full of helpful information and support for breastfeeding mothers.
-Click here to access the website.
+NHS Kent and Medway’s BesideYou website is full of helpful information and support for breastfeeding mothers.

 Talk to your midwife or health visitor